Transition metal arene complex: Fischer–Hafner synthesis

 Also known as reductive Friedel–Crafts reaction, the Fischer–Hafner synthesis entails treatment of metal chlorides with arenes in the presence of aluminium trichloride and aluminium metal.
 The method was demonstrated in the 1950s with the synthesis of bis(benzene)chromium by Walter Hafner and his advisor E. O. Fischer.
 The method has been extended to other metals, e.g. [Ru(C6Me6)2]2+.
 In this reaction, the AlCl3 serves to remove chloride from the metal precursor, and the Al metal functions as the reductant.
 The Fischer-Hafner synthesis is limited to arenes lacking sensitive functional groups.

 Direct synthesis

+Although many metal-arene complexes are robust, few are prepared by the direct reaction of arenes with metal salts.
+The main example is provided by silver perchlorate (and related salts), which dissolve in liquid arenes and crystallize with arene ligands.
+The strength of the metal-arene interaction is weak as indicated by the long Ag-C bond lengths and the nearly unperturbed nature of the arene.

 By metal vapor synthesis, metal atoms co-condensed with arenes react to give complexes of the type M(arene)2.
 Cr(C6H6)2 can be produced by this method.

 Cr(CO)6 reacts directly with benzene and other arenes to give the piano stool complexes Cr(C6R6)(CO)3.
 The carbonyls of Mo and W behave comparably.
 The method works particularly well with electron-rich arenes (e.g., anisole, mesitylene).
 The reaction has been extended to the synthesis of [Mn(C6R6)(CO)3]+: